My name is Denise. I don’t always have the physical energy to engage or reply.

 I was lucky to have the most ethical and excellent lawyers in the world when I was a whistleblower.

 My disabilities can be challenging, and social media provides news & opportunity for political action.
-I mostly RT things, but when I have energy, I tweet satire or other stuff.
-I also often repost tweets bc of low energy.
+I mostly RT things, but when I have energy, I sometimes tweet satire or other stuff.
+I often repost tweets bc of low energy.
+I used to have a friend post my tweets for me to limit my typing, but now I just tweet less.

 Please do not ask me personal questions about my health even if you think you have ideas that will help me.
 If you’re not a medical professional who has reviewed my entire medical history & is examining me in person, such discussions are a waste of my energy.

-Here is the best article written about my recent ordeal with TX DPS having subpoenaed my tweets.
+Here is the best article written (by @JasStanford) about my ordeal with TX DPS having subpoenaed my tweets.
 I was very lucky that @MichelleKostun, a lawyer in Austin, TX, represented me to deal with this terrifying ordeal.

 In my experience, most US workplaces are in serious, willful violation of ADA & EEO laws.
 I say this as a workplace expert, former Human Resources executive, and as a person with disabilities who has seen how the ADA is routinely ignored without consequence.